TGFD-Project/TGFD/README.md

 <h4 id="211-dbpedia-tgfds">2.1.1 DBpedia TGFDs</h4>

-We manually defined a core set of TGFDs specified in these files `/VF2SubIso/src/test/java/samplePatterns/dbpedia`.
-We do not have a TGFD discovery algorithm so the schema was reviewed using real life domain knowledge to determine suitable patterns and deltas for possible TGFDs.
+We manually defined a core set of TGFDs specified in these files `/VF2SubIso/src/test/java/samplePatterns/dbpedia` using real life domain knowledge.

 Since there are many possible TGFDs for DBpedia, we considered the total number of vertices per vertex type.
-We wanted to be fair by not choosing vertices with a very low instance count (e.g. mousegene with only 1 vertex) or only vertices with a very high instance count (e.g. careerstation with 976,963 vertices).
+We wanted to be fair by not choosing vertices with a very low instance count (e.g. 'mousegene' type with only 1 vertex) or only vertices with a very high instance count (e.g. 'careerstation' type with 976,963 vertices).
 The DBpedia dataset number of instances per vertex type averaged 13,053 with a median of 1,870.
 We considered vertices around this range with several above it (including album with 139,058 instances).

+**Extending the core TGFD set**

 From these core set of TGFDs, we modified them in several ways to generate additional TGFDs.
 We added additional attributes to the pattern and/or X. We expanded patterns by including additional edges and vertices that connect to the existing pattern.
-These modifications were not random, but in a similar manner to defining the core TGFDs, by using domain knowledge to form further suitable TGFDs.
-We varied delta based on the number of estimated matches, which correlates to the number of center nodes for each pattern.
-We also ensured that when modifying delta that we do not have a large number of matches dropped at certain timestamps.
+These modifications were not random, but in a similar manner to defining the core TGFDs, by using real life domain knowledge to form further suitable TGFDs.

+We varied delta according to the minimual support threshold.
+We estimate this support for a candidate TGFD by counting the frequency of occurrence of the edges in the pattern.
+We preferred to pick delta such that it is a minimum width as we do not want long deltas that subsume other deltas.

+This same procedure was used to extend the core TGFDs in [2.2.1 IMDB TGFDs](#221-imdb-tgfds) and [2.3.1 Synthetic TGFDs](#231-synthetic-tgfds).

 We used the following subset of the vertices, edges, and attributes in the DBpedia dataset to form TGFDs.